oldweb-today/netcapsule/README.md

 Current Browsers are:
    * Moscaic (built from https://github.com/alandipert/ncsa-mosaic) `netcapsule/mosaic`
-   * Netscape 4 (built based on instructions form https://www.ailis.de/~k/archives/75-Netscape-Navigator-4-on-Ubuntu-Linux-12.10.html) `netcapsule/netscape`
+   * Netscape 4 (built based on [instructions from here](https://www.ailis.de/~k/archives/75-Netscape-Navigator-4-on-Ubuntu-Linux-12.10.html) `netcapsule/netscape`
    * Firefox 40 `netcapsule/firefox`

-Each browser corresponds to a Docker image which extends `netcapsule/base-browser`.
+   * Internet Explorer 4.02 `netcapsule/ie4` (using WINE, built with [steps from here](https://appdb.winehq.org/objectManager.php?sClass=version&iId=2743)
+   *
+   * Internet Explorer 5.5 `netcapsule/ie5.5` (using WINE, built with [steps from here](https://appdb.winehq.org/objectManager.php?sClass=version&iId=240)

 #### Adding new browsers

 To add a new browser, a new image should be created to extend `netcapsule/base-browser`.
 This base images sets up a number of settings, such as Xvfb, VNC server, [noVNC](https://github.com/kanaka/noVNC), [Fluxbox](http://fluxbox.org)

+For adding [WINE](https://www.winehq.org/) (Windows-based browsers), extend the `netcapsule-base-wine-browser` image which provides a latest stable build of WINE.

 * A `run.sh` file is usually used to start the browser.
 * The `$URL` environment variable can be used to start browser at requested url.
 * To read data from the archives, The HTTP (and optionally HTTPS) proxy servers should be set to `netcapsule_pywb_1:8080`.
 These setting are browser dependent.
+* A [fluxbox-apps](http://fluxbox.org/help/man-fluxbox-apps.php) config is usually provided to have Fluxbox start the browser in either a fullscreen or maximized state.

 For convenience, the new browser Docker image build can be added to `browsers/build-browsers.sh` script.
 Consult the existing browser setups for examples on how to add browsers.